bradleytaunt/1mb-club/submit.md

     <li>The web page must contain a reasonable amount of content / usefulness in order to be added - no sites with a simple line of text, etc.</li>
 </ol>

+## LLMs &amp; AI Generated Content

+Any websites suspected of being fully LLM-based or AI-generated will **not be permitted to join**.
+This isn't based off some "anti-AI stance" and shouldn't be misinterpreted as a form of virtue signaling.
+The rule mainly exists to *reduce the amount of low-effort submissions*.
+Thank you for understanding.

 ## How to Submit

 1. Do a [Debugbear Website Scan](https://www.debugbear.com/test/website-speed) of your website